 Precast’s durability, safety, quality, and aesthetic flexibility make it the right choice for almost any project.
 Its advantages over steel or CIP concrete make it particularly appealing for projects like data centers, where schedule and cost-effectiveness are critical.
 Precast provides flexibility in space planning and increased return on investment, making it the optimal choice for parking decks, office buildings, and multi-family housing.
 Precast also contributes to the overall sustainability of a building and allows for integrated project delivery — reducing schedule and project costs.
 When you know what we know, the question isn’t why precast…it’s why not precast?

-Precast structural components are fabricated in a controlled plant environment and can be erected in weather conditions that would delay the full erection of steel components or CIP concrete.
-For general contractors, the advantage of precast is that faster erection reduces the overall construction schedule and overhead costs.
+Precast is manufactured in a controlled plant environment and can be erected in weather conditions that would delay the full erection of steel or CIP concrete.
+Faster erection translates to a shorter construction schedule and reduced overhead costs.